ecocyc/PythonCyc/doc/tutorial.md

 # PythonCyc Tutorial

  PythonCyc is a Python interface package to [Pathway Tools](http://brg.ai.sri.com/ptools/), version 18.5 or above.
-PythonCyc has been tested with Python 2.6 and IPython on Mac OS X, Linux and Microsoft Windows.
+PythonCyc has been tested with Python 3.7 on Mac OS X, and Linux.
 Since PythonCyc is based on the programming language Python, you must use a Python interpreter to use PythonCyc.
-In the following we assume that you have installed Python (we recommend version 2.6 or above, but it most likely work with any 2.x version).
+In the following we assume that you have installed Python (we recommend version 3.7 or above, but it most likely work with any 3.5+ version).

  For the complete API documentation of PythonCyc, please consult [PythonCyc API](http://pythoncyc.readthedocs.org).